The Tarot Inspires You !

 Upright: A “YES” answer.
 All things bright and beautiful.
 Health & vitality, achievement and success.
 Great joy.
 Tilted left: Rising sun heralds a period of expansion.
 New ideas, bright prospects.
 Tilted right: Excitement wanes.
 A cycle of growth is coming to a close.
 Time of reflection and gratitude.
 Give back.
 Reversed: A temporary low, loss of confidence.
 Strained relationships.
 A “NO” answer. ###

-The TRUMPET describes an interior event—a call.
-It may be to a special project, an area of study, a profession or to an obligation of service.
-It may summon one to the need for a self review.
-It may be an epiphany when one’s awareness is suddenly expanded to a larger reality, a more profound understanding of the meaning of life.
+The TRUMPET describes an interior event—a call to a special project, an area of study, a profession or to an obligation of service.
+It may indicate a need for self review.
+It could be an epiphany when one’s awareness is suddenly expanded to a larger reality, a more profound understanding of the meaning of life.
 Upright: Any one of the above or some other important announcement.
-Tilted left: A message just coming into your awareness—a whispering, soft music, or maybe your conscience is bothering you.
+Tilted left: A message coming into your awareness—a whispering, soft music, or maybe a troubled conscience.
 It could mean your psychic senses are opening.
 Tilted right: The call is confused or muddled.
-You may be denying your own inner guidance and an opportunity is slipping away.
+Denying one’s own inner guidance, an opportunity slipping away.
 Reversed: Boasting, betrayal of a confidence, or sitting in arrogant judgement of others.
 Hateful incendiary speech or an opportunity rejected. ###

-The WORLD: For Christians, the figures in the corners have come to symbolize the four evangelists, but they are derived from the signs of the Zodiac and so they represent the four divisions of the year.
+The WORLD: For Christians, the corner figures have come to symbolize the four evangelists, but they are derived from the signs of the Zodiac and represent the four divisions of the year.
 This is the soul’s passage into or out of linear time.
-Into time at birth or a new incarnation; out of time at death when the soul leaves the body.
+Into time at birth or a new incarnation—out of time at death when the soul leaves the body.

 Upright: Recognition of achievement, reward.
 The soul in glory has transcended linear time.
 It means mastery, fulfillment, universal oneness.
 A highly favorable card.
 Tilted left: A glance downward, mixed emotions, nostalgia.
 Is something unfinished?
 Are changes or adjustments needed?
 Follow the gaze.
-Tilted right: Gratitude for one’s success and for those who made it possible.
+Tilted right: Gratitude for one’s success and those who made it possible.
 Moving on to new and greater challenges.
 Reversed: Obstacles to success, fear of success or change.
 Feeling awkward, unworthy.
 Denial of mastery.
-Lack of recognition. ### These are final four cards of the traditional Major Arcana.
+Lack of recognition. ###

-Go to MARSEILLES MINIS in the menu to read a quick explanation of the triadic reading method.
-Then, through examples, learn to interpret both Major and Minor cards alone and in combinations.
-The triadic reading method taught here may be used for any 78-card deck having non-scenic pips.
-THE TRIADIC TAROT OF 2017 simply makes this method easy to learn and memorable.
+Go to MARSEILLES MINIS in the menu for a quick explanation of the triadic reading method.
+Then, through the examples, learn to interpret the Major and Minor cards in combinations.
+The triadic reading method may be used for this or any deck having non-scenic pips.
+THE TRIADIC DECK makes this method even easier to learn and remember.

-NOTE: You MAY post any of the cards above for discussion on websites, blogs, Tarot forums, and Tarot card display pages with a link to this website, ArcanaPress.net.
-Privately published decks and books rely on word-of-mouth publicity, so if you like this site, please promote it to fellow Tarot enthusiasts.
+NOTE: You MAY post any of the cards for discussion on websites, blogs, Tarot forums, and Tarot card display pages with a link to this website, ArcanaPress.net.
+If you like this site, please promote it to fellow Tarot enthusiasts.
 Thank you!
 Feel free to email me: Annette@ArcanaPress.net

-The Tarot is an endlessly fascinating gift for like minded friends.
-Read about its many benefits below.
+The Tarot is an endlessly fascinating gift.
 When you gift the Tarot, you share the legacy.

 Gifts from the Tarot

 Intuitive / Psychic Development: Higher Sensory Perception (HSP) or ESP is real.
 Contemplative people often spontaneously develop such skills.
-Those in society who instill fear of such abilities do so to protect the authority of formal religion.
-In light of the numerous revelations of ongoing victimization of both adults and children by clerics of such institutions, one might conclude that it is safer to develop one’s own inner compass and follow it toward the greater good. ###
+Those who instill fear of such abilities are protecting the authority of formal religion.
+In light of numerous revelations of ongoing victimization of both adults and children by clerics of such institutions, it may be better to develop one’s own inner compass and follow it toward the greater good. ###

 Facsimile reproductions & Restored Tarots are the most accurate.———A facsimile is made from minimally altered photos or scans of vintage cards.
 General contrast and color balance may be slightly adjusted, but little more. ———A restoration is selectively altered; dirt removed and damage repaired.
 Colors that have darkened may be brightened to an imagined earlier state.
-Digital technology allows selected colors to be adjusted and faded lines to be darkened for clarity.
+Digital technology allows subtle adjustments and faded lines to be darkened for clarity.

 Recreations differ in that the line art has been traced or redrawn, subtly changing its character.
 That said, its clean crisp edges, clarify the image.
 Most artists choose hues that appeal to the modern eye.
-Those dedicated to historical accuracy, however, will arrange the general colors, i.e., light blue, dark blue, yellow, etc., according to the originals knowing that color placement may convey information.
+Those dedicated to historical accuracy, however, will arrange the general colors, i.e., light blue, dark blue, yellow, etc., as the originals knowing that color placement may convey information.
 Color intensity and value may be altered.
-These cards continue the Tarot tradition.
+This continues the Tarot tradition.

 Contemporary Tarots in the European Tradition vary in their adherence to historic detail, but they have fresh appeal and generate great excitement in Tarot enthusiasts.
 All are NSP (non-scenic pip) Tarots, but artistic style, color palette, and arrangement of colors alter the emotional signature of a deck.
 In this way, the Tarot continues to grow and change in response to the tenor of the times. ###